 Leaf begins to wither immediately after harvest.
 You have seen this same thing occur when you forget to put vegetables back into the refrigerator: a floppy stalk of celery is what you get for your neglect.

 In the case of tea manufacture, however, some wither is often desirable.
-Teas such as the blacks may be allowed to wither up to 24 hours after harvest.
+Black teas such as may be allowed to wither up to 24 hours after harvest.
 Green teas such as those made in Japan, in contrast, are usually not allowed to wither any longer than the time it takes to transport the leaf from the field to the factory.

-The main function of withering is to turn stiff and rubbery stem and leaf into soft and pliable material that resists breaking under stress.
+The main function of withering is to transform stiff, rubbery stem and leaf into soft and pliable material that resists breaking under stress.
 As you will see in the following section, however, withering is not the only way to make a leaf that bends to the tea maker’s will.

-Heat may be applied to leaf for each of two purposes.
-First, leaf and stem of tea is readily softened by either steaming or pan frying.
-If you have steamed or pan fried vegetables then you have seen how rigid materials such as broccoli are turned limp by application of high temperatures.
+Heat may be applied to harvested tea material for two purposes.
+First, leaf and stem of tea are readily softened by either steaming or pan-frying.
+If you have steamed or pan-fried vegetables then you have seen how rigid plant tissue is turned limp by application of high temperatures.
 Heat, if applied in just the right amount, will likewise soften tea material.

-The other purpose of heat treatment is to disable chemicals within the cells of the leaf.
-If left unchecked, enzymes that occur naturally within leaf will catalyze reactions that radically alter the flavor and color of steeped tea.
+The other purpose of heat treatment is to deactivate chemical compounds within the cells of the leaf.
+If left unchecked, naturally occurring enzymes will catalyze reactions that radically alter the flavor and color of steeped tea.
 In green teas these reactions are undesirable and must be nipped in the bud, so to speak.

-Heat treatments therefore achieve the dual objective of softening tissues and precluding enzymatic action.
-The further use of heat can be quite nuanced in the production of teas such as pu-erh and oolong, but we will leave those fascinating teas for another post.
+Heat treatments thereby achieve the twin objectives of softening tissues and truncating enzymatic action.
+The further use of heat can be quite nuanced in the production of teas such as pu’erhs and oolongs.

-In hand-rolling a grapefruit-sized pile of withered tea is held between the palms and a table top and gently rolled in a circular motion.
-In machine-rolling tea material is pressed between two metal plates with the bottom plate stationary while the top plate moves in a elliptical path across the tea.
+During hand-rolling, a grapefruit-sized pile of withered tea is held between the palms and a tabletop and gently rolled in a circular motion.
+In machine-rolling, tea material is pressed between two metal plates with the bottom plate stationary while the top plate moves in an elliptical path across the tea.
 The rolling and twisting forces applied in both methods cause tea juices to exude out of the internal tissues and on to the leaf surface.

 The challenge here is to manipulate the leaf just enough to release the goodie inside but not so much that the leaf is mangled to a pulp.
-This is a tough business and especially so when material is rolled by hand.
+This is a delicate business and especially so when the material is rolled by machine.
 In any case, a nicely rolled leaf feels sticky and oily and has a fruity, nutty, or floral aroma.
-The smell of rolled tea leaf is unforgettable.
+The aroma of rolled tea leaf is unforgettable.